wetransform/inspire-extensions/patterns/_posts/2016-06-03-multiple-inheritance.markdown

 ## Structure

 In this pattern, there is a child class, at least one mixin class and an optional parent class.
 The child class and the mixin class are connected through a Generalisation association which points from the child to the mixin.
-In this example, we make all our classes lifecycle aware by mixing in a class called Lifecycle:
+In this example, we add information on the position and level of access to our classes  by mixing in a class called `AccessPoint`:

 <figure class="figure" style="margin-bottom: 20px">
     <img src="/patterns/images/mixin.png" class="figure-img img-fluid img-rounded" title="Mixin">